Back Workouts with Resistance Bands for Home or On-the-Go

 5. Slowly release the tension and return to the starting position.

-Resistance Band Face Pulls are a fantastic shoulder exercise that primarily targets the rear deltoid muscles and the muscles of the upper back.
+Resistance Band Face Pulls are aย fantastic shoulder exerciseย that primarily targets the rear deltoid muscles and upper back muscles.

 Resistance Band Face Pull